 Petra Biberbach is Chief Executive of award-winning national charity, PAS.
 With a career spanning public, private and third sector, Petra brings a wealth of expertise to the post in the fields of planning, sustainable development, renewable energy, community engagement and research.

-Petra has one daughter and one son.
-She enjoys golf, gardening, cycling, art and still singing along to Leonard Cohen!
+She enjoys golf, choir, cycling, gardening and still singing along to Leonard Cohen!

 National Director, Royal Town Planning Institute Scotland